 Preparation

-1. We put the noodles in a container with cold water and let them hydrate for approximately one hour.
+1. Place the noodles in a container with cold water and let them hydrate for about an hour.

-2. Meanwhile, on a cutting board and using a sharp knife , finely chop the shallot, the spring onion into slices of approximately half a centimetre and the tofu into small cubes of one centimetre on each side.
+2. Meanwhile, on a cutting board and with a knife sharpened, finely chop the shallot, slice the spring onion into rounds about half a centimeter thick and cut the tofu into cubes about one centimeter per side.

 3. Grate the palm sugar and set aside.

-4. We peel the prawns, leaving the tail on, and remove the intestinal tract by making a cut with a sharp knife along the back.
+4. Peel the prawns leaving the tail and remove the intestinal vein by making a cut with a sharp knife along the back.

-5. Heat your wok until it is very hot and add a couple of tablespoons of oil, where you will fry the tofu for a few minutes until it is golden.
-At that point, add the prawns just enough so that they take on colour on both sides.
+5. Heat our wok until very hot and add a couple of tablespoons of oil where you will fry the tofu for a few minutes until golden; at that moment add the prawns just long enough to color them on both sides.
 Remove the tofu and prawns from the wok and set aside.

-6. Heat a little more oil in the wok, add the shallot and cook for a few minutes over a medium heat until it softens, making sure it doesn't burn.
-When it's soft, add the palm sugar, tamarind, fish sauce and two tablespoons of water, stirring until the sugar melts and mixes with the rest of the ingredients to form a sauce.
+6. We heat a little more oil in the wok, add the shallot and cook for a few minutes over medium heat until it softens, making sure it doesn’t burn.
+When it’s tender, add the palm sugar, tamarind, fish sauce, and two tablespoons of water, stirring the Set until the sugar melts and combines with the rest of the ingredients to form a sauce.

-7. We raise the heat, drain the noodles and sauté them with the sugar and tamarind sauce for a few minutes until they are completely soft (if you see that there is not enough liquid, you can add a little water).
+7. Raise the heat, drain the noodles and toss them with the sugar and tamarind sauce for a few minutes until they soften completely (if you see they need more liquid you can add a little water).

-8. Once the noodles are ready, add the reserved shrimp and tofu, the spring onion, and bean sprouts and mix gently.
-Move everything to one side of the wok and in the free part, add the egg, which you will quickly stir with a wooden spatula to obtain a kind of scrambled mixture that you will mix with the rest of the ingredients.
+8. Once the noodles are ready, add the reserved prawns and tofu, the spring onion, bean sprouts and gently mix.
+Push everything to one side of the wok and in the free space crack the egg, which you will quickly stir with a wooden spatula to obtain a sort of scramble that you will mix with the rest of the ingredients.

-9. Serve immediately on a plate and decorate with chopped peanuts, cilantro, chives, a few more bean sprouts and lime.
+9. Serve immediately on a plate decorated with chopped peanuts, cilantro, chives, a few more bean sprouts and lime.

 Comments